peteroupc/peteroupc.github.io/random.md

 If existing solutions are inadequate, a programming language API could implement unpredictable-random and statistical-random RNGs by filling an output byte buffer with random bytes, where each bit in each byte will be randomly set to 0 or 1.
 For instance, a C language API for unpredictable-random generators could look like the following: `int random(uint8_t[] bytes, size_t size);`, where "bytes" is a pointer to a byte array, and "size" is the number of random bytes to generate, and where 0 is returned if the method succeeds and nonzero otherwise.
 Any programming language API that implements such RNGs by filling a byte buffer must run in amortized linear time on the number of random bytes the API will generate.

-Unpredictable-random and statistical-random implementations--
+Unpredictable-random and statistical-random implementations&mdash;
 - should be reasonably fast for most applications, and
 - should be safe for concurrent use by multiple threads, whenever convenient.

-In my opinion, a new programming language's standard library should include methods corresponding to the two given in the section ["Random Number Extraction"](#Random_Number_Extraction) -- one set for unpredictable-random generators, and another set for statistical RNGs.
+In my opinion, a new programming language's standard library should include&mdash;

-<a id=Using_Random_Number_Generators></a>
-## Using Random Number Generators

-The following topics deal with the practical use of RNGs in applications.
-Unless stated otherwise, they apply regardless of the kind of RNG used (such as an unpredictable-random or statistical-random implementation).

-<a id=Random_Number_Extraction></a>
-### Random Number Extraction

-Two methods given below can serve as building blocks for writing code that makes practical use of randomness.
-Both methods assume the underlying RNG produces uniformly random bits.

-1. The first method is to generate a random integer from 0 inclusive to N exclusive (here called `RNDINT(N)`), where N is an integer greater than 0.
-To do so, use the RNG to generate as many random bits as used to represent N-minus-1, then convert those bits to a nonnegative integer.
-If that nonnegative integer is N or greater, repeat this process.
-2. The second method is to generate a random number from 0 inclusive to 1 exclusive.
-This can be implemented by calling `RNDINT(X)` and dividing by X without rounding the result to an integer, where X is an integer which is the number of fractional parts between 0 and 1.
-For 64-bit IEEE 754 floating-point numbers
-(Java `double`), X will be 2<sup>53</sup>.
-For 32-bit IEEE 754 floating-point numbers (Java `float`), X will be 2<sup>24</sup>.
-(See "Generating uniform doubles in the unit interval" in the [`xoroshiro+` remarks page](http://xoroshiro.di.unimi.it/#remarks) for further discussion.)
+- a method that returns a random integer 0 or greater and less than a positive integer, and
+- a method that returns a floating-point number 0 or greater and less than 1,

-A detailed discussion of other methods to generate random numbers or integers that follow a given distribution, such as a normal, geometric, binomial, or discrete weighted distribution, or that fall within a given range, is outside the scope of this page, however;  I have written about this in [another document](https://peteroupc.github.io/randomfunc.html).
+and should include those two methods separately for unpredictable-random generators and for statistical RNGs.
+However, a detailed discussion of how to implement those two methods or other methods to generate random numbers or integers that follow a given distribution (such as a normal, geometric, binomial, or discrete weighted distribution) or fall within a given range is outside the scope of this page;  I have written about this in [another document](https://peteroupc.github.io/randomfunc.html).

 <a id=Shuffling></a>
-### Shuffling
+## Shuffling

 There are special considerations in play when applications use RNGs to shuffle a list of items.

 1. **Shuffling method.** The [Fisher-Yates shuffle method](https://en.wikipedia.org/wiki/Fisher-Yates_shuffle) shuffles a list such that all permutations of that list are equally likely to occur, assuming the RNG it uses produces uniformly random numbers and can generate all permutations of that list.
 However, that method is also easy to mess up (see also Jeff Atwood, "[The danger of na&iuml;vet&eacute;](https://blog.codinghorror.com/the-danger-of-naivete/)"); I give a correct implementation in [another document](https://peteroupc.github.io/randomfunc.html).
 2. **Generating all permutations.** A pseudorandom number generator (PRNG) can't generate all permutations of a list if the [factorial](https://en.wikipedia.org/wiki/Factorial) of the list's size is greater than the generator's _period_.
 This means that the items in a shuffled list of that size will never appear in certain orders when that generator is used to shuffle it.
 For example, a PRNG with period 2<sup>64</sup> (or one with a 64-bit state length) can't generate all permutations of a list with more than 20 items; with period 2<sup>128</sup>, more than 34 items; with period 2<sup>226</sup>, more than 52 items; and with period 2<sup>256</sup>, more than 57 items.
-When shuffling more than 20 items, a concerned application would be well advised--
+When shuffling more than 20 items, a concerned application would be well advised&mdash;
     - to use an unpredictable-random implementation, or
-    - if speed is a concern and computer and information security is not, to use a PRNG--
+    - if speed is a concern and computer and information security is not, to use a PRNG&mdash;
         - that meets or exceeds the quality requirements of a statistical-random implementation,
         - that has a period at least as high as the number of permutations of the list to be shuffled, and
         - that was initialized automatically with an _unpredictable seed_ before use.